-In-season sweet onions like Vidalias are positively delicious when stuffed and baked and make a great side dish alternative to potatoes or pasta.
+In-season sweet Vidalia onions are positively delicious stuffed and baked and make for a great side dish alternative to potatoes or pasta.

 - 4 tablespoons butter